Benson0216/MS-Paper-NTHU/README.md

     data['time_of_react'] = time_of_react[f'Data{data_type}_{s_name}']
     return data
 ```
-> Read and transform the data based the reqirement, also add another column `time_of_react` from the file.
+> Read and transform the data based on the requirement, also add another column `time_of_react` from the file.

 ```python
 def find_hosp_index(hosp_index, arr: list):